nitishcm/nitishcm.github.io/solution-overview.md

 - This will keep master as source of truth for PRODUCTION.

 ## Storage
 ### S3
+- S3 will host all the images of cat and hat along with the processed images.
-- The most highly available service of AWS
+- It is most highly available service of AWS.
-- Private buckets with SSE-S3 encryption enabled
+- Private buckets with SSE-S3 encryption enabled.
+- We will enable versioning on our bucket to keep previous image version and can delete them using lifecycle policy after certain amount of time.
-- Access allowed via bucket policy
+- Access allowed via bucket policy.
-- Accessible via VPC endpoint for application processing
+- Accessible via VPC endpoint for application processing.
-- Accessible to Cloudfront via Origin Access Identity (OAI)
+- Accessible to Cloudfront via Origin Access Identity (OAI).

 ## Delivery
 ### Cloudfront
-- Cloudfront will be used to deliver all the static content including css, js and images
+- Cloudfront will be used to deliver all the static content including css, js and images.
 - We will deliver the final generated image to user using cloudfront.
 - As content is delivered using AWS Edge locations the delivery will be without latency issues.
 - We can customize the caching time for each path pattern, as a whole etc.